Russell-Waterhouse/blog/content/post/js_jail.md

 Everything is not fine; it's not fine because we've made it not fine, and it's going to take work for things to ever be fine again.

+P.S.
+Yes, I am aware that on mobile my tags, social media, and table of contents all load after the main contents of my post.
+Yes, I am also aware of the irony of that.